snabble/Android-SDK/README.md

 ## Usage
 ```
 //you may enable debug logging to see requests made by the sdk, and other various logs
-        //you may enable debug logging to see requests made by the sdk, and other various logs
 Snabble.setDebugLoggingEnabled(true);

 Snabble.Config config = new Snabble.Config();
 config.appId = <your app id>
 config.secret = <your secret>

 // optional: provide a metadata file, store in the assets.
 That allows the sdk
 // init without requiring a network connection.
 config.bundledMetadataAssetPath = "metadata.json";

 final Snabble snabble = Snabble.getInstance();
 snabble.setup(this, config, new Snabble.SetupCompletionListener() {
     @Override
     public void onReady() {
         // get the first project, there can be multiple projects per app
         project = snabble.getProjects().get(0);

         // registers this project globally for use with ui components
-                SnabbleUI.registerProject(project);
+        SnabbleUI.useProject(project);

-                // select the first shop for demo purposes
+        // select the first shop for demo purposes, ideally this should be done with
+        // geofencing or a manual user selection
         if (project.getShops().length > 0) {
             project.getCheckout().setShop(project.getShops()[0]);
         }

-                // optional: download the latest product database for offline availability
-                project.getProductDatabase().update();

         // optional: set a loyalty card id for identification, for demo purposes
         // we invent one here
         project.setLoyaltyCardId("testAppUserLoyaltyCardId");

         // optional: load a bundled database file from the assets folder
         // this lowers the download size of database updates and the database is immediatly
         // available offline
         project.getProductDatabase().loadDatabaseBundle("db.sqlite3", revision, major, minor);

-                callback.done();
+        // optional: download the latest product database for offline availability
+        project.getProductDatabase().update();
     }

     @Override
     public void onError(Snabble.Error error) {
-                callback.error("SdkError: " + error.toString());
+        // connecton error if no metadata file is bundled or config error
+        // if no appId or secret is provided
     }
 });
 ```

 ## Author